contao/docs-archive/cookbook/en/Finding-the-right-template-variables.md

 # Finding the right template variables

 When writing templates, you often need to use template variables - for example for getting image sizes.
 There are several methods to obtain them.
-You can find examples of template variables in [Using the right template variables][2]

 #### $this->showTemplateVars()
 In every Contao Frontend Template you can use ```$this->showTemplateVars();```, this methods prints most of the available template variables.
 This method is defined in [/system/modules/core/library/Contao/Template.php][0].